ThachNgocTran/SparkStreamingHtmlParser/README.md

 ## Points of Improvement:

 * Use multi-threads for fetching the webpage (originally fetching consequentially). => Done!
+(3 threads)

-* Create a use-case for stateful streaming, thus, also checkpoint feature.
+* Create a use-case for stateful streaming, thus, also checkpoint feature. => Done!
+(Keep the lowest prices ever encountered)

 * Create a use-case for window-based streaming.